-THE COLLECT FOR PURITY

-The Celebrant says

-Almighty God, unto whom all hearts are open, all desires known, and from whom no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of thy Holy Spirit, that we may perfectly love thee, and worthily magnify thy holy Name; through Christ our Lord.
+The Celebrant says Almighty God, unto whom all hearts are open, all desires known, and from whom no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of thy Holy Spirit, that we may perfectly love thee, and worthily magnify thy holy Name; through Christ our Lord.
 Amen.

-In the Collect for Purity, we ask God to cleanse our hearts and minds of anything that comes between Him and us, anything that would impede our worship of Him.
-Here we offer ourselves to the glory of Jesus Christ.

 THE SUMMARY OF THE LAW

 The Celebrant continues

 Hear what our Lord Jesus Christ saith: Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it: Thou shalt love thy neighbor as thyself.
 On these two commandments hang all the Law and the Prophets.

-The Trisagion (Sung three times)
+THE TRISAGION (SUNG THREE TIMES)

 (Hymnal S-102)

-We sing the Trisagion during Advent and Lent to remind ourselves of our need for a merciful Savior.